Amankr2099/ML_group5_project/README.md

    - Make sure to download the file named `labeled_data.csv`.

 2. **Place the Dataset**:
-   - After downloading, place the `labeled_data.csv` file in the root directory of this project.
+   - After downloading, place the `data.csv` file in the root directory of this project.

 ## Step 4: Run the Notebooks